PehPanda/Donna-Gabriela/README.md

 # **Donna Gabri-ela**

 #### O objetivo do projeto é sanar um determinado problema que permeia a sociedade.
 Para isso contamos com uma solução mobile e uma página web para suporte e ajuda ao usuário.
 Pretendemos desenvolver uma aplicação simples, mas eficaz, focando em uma possível aplicação com um resultado amplo na sociedade.
+#### The objective of the project is to solve a certain problem that permeates society.
+For this we have a mobile solution and a web page to support and help the user.
+We intend to develop a simple but effective application, focusing on a possible application with a broad result in society.

 ***